alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 Only weirdos care about how smart the models are.
 Most people just want new features and nicer UX.

-This is a bit reductive, because a lot of existing features come *from* how smart the models are, but I feel it's still an important perspective.
+This is very reductive, because a lot of features come *from* how smart the models are, but I feel it's still an important perspective.
 When LLMs first entered public consciousness, one big selling point was how *fast* they generated text that a human would have trouble generating.
 People marveled at essays and code written in seconds,